tianz/sina-photo-downloader/README.md

 # sina-photo-downloader
-An Chrome extension to download photo albums from sina.com.cn
+A Chrome extension to download photo albums from sina.com.cn